Home Fire Safety

 70% – Medical Emergency Response

-27% – Various Emergencies: water rescue, hazardous materials, malfunction alarm systems, vehicle accidents (account for 12% of the 27%), vehicle fires, dumpster fires, grass fires, public assistance and other emergencies and non-emergencies.
+27% – Various Emergencies: water rescue, hazardous materials, malfunction alarm systems, vehicle accidents (account for 12% of the 27%), vehicle fires, dumpster fires, grass fires, technical rescues, public assistance and other emergencies and non-emergencies.

-– Average AFD response time – 8 minutes with an 80 second turn around time (the time it takes crews to be enroute) / National average 9 minutes & 20 seconds (In 2002 AFD’s response time was 4.7 minutes, however Austin was the 24th largest city where as Austin is now the 10th largest city in America)
+– Average AFD response time – 8 minutes with an up to 80 second turn around time (the time it takes crews to be enroute) / National average 8 minutes & 43 seconds (In 2002 AFD’s response time was 4.7 minutes, however Austin was the 24th largest city where as Austin is now the 11th largest city in America)

 A working Smoke Alarm will increase your chances of survival by 50% – Give your household at least half a chance!